dmhacker/rg-bots/README.md

 ***A collection of Python robots***

-You can find them in use at: http://robotgame.net/user/8867
+You can find them in use on [my profile](http://robotgame.net/user/8867).

-These bots have been tested with a custom grid simulator on my computer that pits various bots against each other
+These bots have been tested with the default rgkit simulator on my computer that pits chosen bots against each other.

 --------------------------------------------------------------------------------------------------------------------------